 The calculation of RAAN is very difficult to determine accurately when the INC of the orbit is near 0°.
-Therefore, a breakdown of the data is shown for all objects as well as for objects with calculated INCs greater than 1°.
+Therefore, a breakdown of the data is shown for all objects and then for objects with calculated INCs greater than 1°.
 The latter case is one thought to be more like debris.
 RMS error data for RAAN are shown in Table 3.
 As shown, the largest error occurs when objects with less than 1° INC are included.
-Once those are removed, the error is much smaller; an even smaller error is seen with the nonfunctional objects.
+Once those are removed, the error is much smaller and is similar in order to the error seen with nonfunctional objects.
+This makes sense as most nonfunctional objects will have INCs greater than 1°.